escowin/stroke-rate/README.md

 A Progressive Web Application (PWA) that enables coxswains to monitor real-time heart rate data from all rowers in a 4+ boat during training and racing.

-## Phase 1, 2, 3 & 4 Implementation ✅ **COMPLETED**
+## Phase 1, 2, 3, 4 & 5 Implementation ✅ **COMPLETED**

-This repository contains the **completed Phase 1, Phase 2, Phase 3, and Phase 4** implementation of Stroke Rate, which establishes the core PWA infrastructure, basic Bluetooth connectivity, multi-device support, enhanced visualization with heart rate zone analysis, and comprehensive training integration with advanced analytics.
-All Phase 1, Phase 2, Phase 3, and Phase 4 deliverables and success criteria have been achieved.
+This repository contains the **completed Phase 1, Phase 2, Phase 3, Phase 4, and Phase 5** implementation of Stroke Rate, which establishes the core PWA infrastructure, basic Bluetooth connectivity, multi-device support, enhanced visualization with heart rate zone analysis, comprehensive training integration with advanced analytics, and production-ready optimization with comprehensive testing framework.
+All Phase 1, Phase 2, Phase 3, Phase 4, and Phase 5 deliverables and success criteria have been achieved.

 ### ✅ Completed Features